-Anyone, who has ever looked for a teaching job, can tell you that getting a job in teaching can be a very difficult task.
-There are a finite number of teaching jobs available in most districts but once a job has been filled, it frequently remains this way for up to 30 years.
+Anyone, who has ever looked for a teaching job, can tell you that getting a job in teaching can be a challenging task.
+There are a finite number of teaching jobs available in most districts, but once a job has been filled, it frequently remains this way for up to 30 years.

 There are a few things that you can do to help increase your likelihood of being selected for a teaching position, and these are as follows:

-• Write a Quality Resume
+Write a Quality Resume

 With teaching jobs being so hard to come by, you will often find yourself up against hundreds or even thousands of other candidates eager to fill one vacant position.
 Because there are so many applications, there is no way that everyone can be granted an interview.

 Teachers are a reflection of the school for which they work.
 When a school is looking to hire new teachers, they want people who will represent them well.
 Make sure that you look neat and professional.
-Always wear a suit to a teaching interview; even though this is not required as daily attire in most schools.
+Always wear a suit to a teaching interview, even though this is not required as daily attire in most schools.
 A suit conveys professionalism and authority.
 These are two qualities that are present in a quality teaching candidate.

 Schools do not want to hire young teachers who are going to buddy up to their students and flout school policy for the sake of popularity.
 If you are a young looking new teacher, try your best to dress in a manner that makes you look more mature.
-Looking too young is a common reason why newer teachers are not strong candidates for teaching positions.
+Dressing like a teenager could be the reason some newer teachers are not strong candidates for teaching positions.

 While they are sometimes difficult to come by, teaching jobs are not impossible to find.
 People retire, leave the profession, or transfer every year.
 If you work hard to locate teaching jobs and impress administrators with your knowledge and professionalism, you will be a desirable candidate to fill a vacant position.